top of page

 The procedure itself takes place within 2 to 3 days of passing, however thorough testing and official reporting takes up the remainder of the time.
 The fee for a post-mortem examination and report is $800.

-The body is treated with gentle hands and complete respect during this procedure, and is then lovingly sewn back up for you.
+The body is treated with gentle hands and complete respect during this procedure, and is then lovingly sewn back together.
 It is not possible for owners to be present for a post mortem and you cannot have the body returned for burial following a post mortem.
 All pets are cremated after a necropsy, and regular private cremation fees apply if you would like your pet's ashes returned to you.

 On the day..

-When you arrive at the veterinary surgery, the receptionist will prepare an authorisation form which asks you to make the above choices.
-Your invoice will be completed based on these choices.
-We find it best to finalise the payment of the invoice at this time so you don't need to hang around reception after the procedure.
+A Petmania representative will get you to sign a form which states your understanding of the finality of the procedure, and asks you to nominate your body care choice.
+Your invoice will then be completed based on these choices and we find it best to finalise the payment of the invoice at this time so you don't need to hang around reception after the procedure.

 If you do not wish to be present for the euthanasia and you have chosen a cremation option, you can say your goodbyes to your pet and leave the surgery at this point.

-If you wish to be present for the euthanasia procedure, your pet will be taken into the treatment room by a nurse to have an IV catheter fitted, while you wait in the private loungeroom.
+3) Once they have become fully relaxed, we'll briefly take them into the treatment room to have an IV catheter fitted into their leg, while you wait in the private loungeroom.
+The treatment room has bright lighting for us to place the IV line, and all our supplies are there.
 In old and sick pets, low blood pressure and dehydration means it is more difficult to catheterise your pet, so we take our time and let the pet get comfortable with us first.
 We know this time apart from them must seem like an eternity, but we want to minimise stress and discomfort to your pet.

-The veterinarian and a nurse will be present in the room and a long tube will run from your pets forearm to the veterinarian.
-The first drug we administer is a sedative and will make your pet quite sleepy.
-They will often curl up on your lap or put their head on you.
-The second drug we administer is a stronger anaesthetic which is given at an overdose level, to stop your pets’ heart.
+4) Your pet will then return to you in the private room, with a little bandage on their leg.
+We will offer you more time with them or The second drug we administer is a stronger anaesthetic which is given at an overdose level, to stop your pets’ heart.
 It is dark green in colour, for safety reasons so that we never accidentally administer it to a patient.
 It is flushed through the tubing with plain saline fluid and your pets heart will stop, almost immediately.
 Sometimes they can appear to take a big breath or twitch, which is simply the anaesthetic working its way around the body and they are not aware of these movements.
 It is important to prepare yourself that your pet may urinate or have a bowel movement at this time, when everything ‘relaxes’.
 The veterinarian will then listen to the chest in multiple places, to confirm the absence of a heartbeat, and will let you know 'they have passed now'.

 You are offered private time with your pet and can then leave the surgery when you’re ready.
 If you are taking your pet home for burial, we will remove the catheter from their arm and gently move them to a biodegradable bag, or leave them on a special blanket if you brought one.